-Reimbursements or payments for services between CSULB and the Chancellor’s Office and/or other CSU campuses must be processed through a CPO (Cash Posting Order).
-No check payments are processed.
-The campus/department which is requesting the money completes the form (the responsibility is on the service provider or entity requesting funds).
-(CPOs are not applicable to Foundations or auxiliary organizations – check payments are processed, similar to 3rd party payments.)
+Payments for services between CSULB and the Chancellor’s Office and other CSU campuses must be processed through an IFT (Interagency Financial Transactions, previously known as CPO (Cash Posting Order)).
+No check payments are allowed.
+It is recommended that the campus requesting the money completes the IFT request.
+IFTs are not applicable to CSU auxiliary organizations – check payments are processed, similar to 3rd party payments.

-- General Accounting will review and submit the CPO to the Chancellor's Office (CO).
+- Campus Accounting will review and submit the IFT to the Chancellor's Office (CO).

-- General Accounting will record the CPO as a journal entry.
+- General Accounting will record the IFT as a journal entry.

 Notes and suggestions:

-- For supporting document: Attach a registration roster that has information of attendee name, campus, department, email address & phone number or completed registration forms.
+- Supporting documentation for conference registration: attach a registration roster that has information of attendee name, campus, department, email address & phone number or completed registration forms.

-- Wait until after the registration deadline to submit the CPO to collect the registration fees all in one CPO or wait after the event to get final figures.
+- Wait until after the registration deadline to submit a IFT in order to collect the registration fees all in one IFT.

 A chart of accounts is a listing of the names of the accounts that an organization has identified and made available for recording transactions in its general ledger.
 The chart of accounts consists of balance sheet accounts (assets, liabilities, net assets) and income statement accounts (revenues, expenses, transfers).